83 (soundtrack): Reception

-A reviewer from The Indian Express, called the 83 soundtrack as underwhelming and stated that "despite being powerful in its theme, the album fails to make an impact".
+A reviewer from The Indian Express called the 83 soundtrack as underwhelming and stated that "despite being powerful in its theme, the album fails to make an impact".
 It further criticised the song "Lehra Do" saying "The song, which talks about keeping the Indian flag flying high, doesn’t make you feel patriotic nor relate to the characters much.
 Given Arijit’s voice, the track can be at best passed off as a soulful emotional number, as that fighting spirit is clearly missing."
 In the film review for The Times of India, Rachana Dubey stated that "the film had scope for some good music which could have added better tempo to the narrative".
 Anuj Kumar of The Hindu criticised that "Pritam fails to live up to the expectations for a film, that demanded an effective soundtrack and rousing background score.

-Contrary to the earlier reviews, Joginder Tuteja of Bollywood Hungama, stated that "the soundtrack is effective despite being used as montages" and gave 3.5 out of 5 to the album.
+Contrary to the earlier reviews, Joginder Tuteja of Bollywood Hungama, stated that "the soundtrack is effective despite being used as montages" and gave the album 3.5 out of 5.
 Sankhayan Ghosh included "Lehra Do" in his Best Hindi Film Music of 2021, in his review for Film Companion.
 A reviewer from Hindustan Times stated that "The music deserves a special mention.
 For once, you don't have song and dance sequences that seem forced, as both the tracks "Lehra Do" and "Bigadne Do" play as background music, aptly fitting the situation, evoking emotions."
 Anna M. M. Vetticad for Firstpost stated that "Pritam’s compositions for 83 are moving, but played at a needlessly high volume" while adding that Julius Packiam's background score is "utilised more effectively".
 Simran Singh of Daily News and Analysis stated "Pritam's music and Julias Packiam's background score sync well with the theme, and the song 'Lehra Do,' is the soul of the film."